-As religious diversity increases, incidents of faith-related discrimination, bullying, marginalization, and other challenges continue to rise and people of non-faith are especially vulnerable because they are severely underrepresented and misunderstood.
-But through education and open discussion we can increase inclusionary attitudes and reduce conflicts.
+As religious diversity increases, incidents of faith-related discrimination, bullying, marginalization, and other challenges continue to rise.
+Further, people of non-faith are especially vulnerable because they are severely underrepresented and misunderstood.
+But through education and open discussion we can increase inclusionary attitudes and reduce stress and conflicts.
 Therefore, diversity workshops that focus on increasing awareness about the experience of secular and religious minority identities in our culture are essential.

 The workshop is built around the three elements of compassion: